jessepav/lacygoill-wiki-backup/vim/regex.md

 ---

-It works because alternations are *ordered* in Vim.
+It works because alternation is *ordered* in Vim.
-It means  that the regex engine  uses the *first* matching  alternation; not the one producing the *longest* match.
+It means  that the regex engine  uses the *first* matching  alternative; not the one producing the *longest* match.

 ## all sequences of several uppercase characters *not* followed by a comma *nor another uppercase character*?